pietmacom/waveshare-poe-hat-b-cli/README.md

  - Command line interface
    - Turn fan on and off
    - View up to four lines on your OLED Display (size and positions are adapted automatically)
- - Binray does not have to be recompiled to view different content
+ - Binary does not have to be recompiled to view different content
- - Small binary
  - Almost no dependencies

 ## Docker